OasisDEX/multiply-proxy-actions/README.md

 ## Remarks

 - `Exchange.sol` in the `_swap` function we are calling low level function `call` with arbitrary address and call data, which may impose some security threads, however by design the `Exchange` contract does not hold any founds and is used only as proxy to Exchange (1inch) and collecting fees.
-Thus calling `call` in our case is safe and does not expose us or our users to theft of founds.
+Thus calling `call` in our case is safe and does not expose us or our users to theft of funds.